How leading retailers forecast demand at store-SKU Level

 This continuous feedback loop allows retailers to respond to demand changes quickly rather than waiting for periodic planning cycles.

-Example: Consider a sportswear retailer operating 120 stores across three major cities.
+Consider a sportswear retailer operating 120 stores across three major cities.
 The retailer launches a new running shoe model and initially distributes inventory evenly across stores.

 | Store Type | Initial Allocation | Store Count |